uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 000000000000 000000000001 000000000010 000000000011 000000000101 000000000111 000000000010 000000000100 000000000010
 ```

-The compressed version shown here uses only 9 LZW codes, but each is 12 bits each, so this version would used 108 bits, which is bigger than the original, although we'll see later on [link to "Extra for experts: fewer than 12 bits"] that there's an easy trick that can be used to reduce this to just 3 or 4 bits per code, so it would use no more than 4x9, or 36 bits, which is less than 40% of the original size.
+The compressed version shown here uses only 9 LZW codes, but each is 12 bits each, so this version would used 108 bits, which is bigger than the original, although we'll see later on (check out the "Extra for experts: fewer than 12 bits" panel at the end of this section) that there's an easy trick that can be used to reduce this to just 3 or 4 bits per code, so it would use no more than 4x9, or 36 bits, which is less than 40% of the original size.

-{comment}

-Link to panel?

-{comment end}

 We were encoding quite a short message, so the longest sequence in the dictionary is just three characters.
 The longer the message that we are encoding, the longer these sequences can get, therefore allowing us to potentially represent reasonably long substrings with just one code, therefore resulting in effective compression.
 You can see this for yourself in the LZW compression interactive below: